Glombs/libertybellenewsletter/monthbymonth.md

 <p>While at Westport Lake the snow came and Rachel was able to build a snowman alongside the boat.</p>

 <p>We were sure that a Covid lockdown would be introduced so decided to try again to get to Froghall before this happens.
 We had to wait until Christmas was over as we needed to buy more coal, diesel and gas at the nearby boatyard.
 We wanted to be sure we had enough to get us through the lockdown.
 Unfortunately the boatyard was still closed as we came through but we decided to carry on.
-The Covid restrictions happened when we got to Endon so were prevented from travelling to Froghall.
+The Covid restrictions were tightened up as we reached Endon and we were put into Tier 4 meaning we were only allowed essential journeys.
+So we were prevented from travelling to Froghall.
 We can buy coal at the local garage but it is not our preferred brand and is very expensive.
 We will try to get back to the boatyard in Middleport before we run out.</p>

 <h2>January 2021</h2>